 2013 saw assets mothballed, reserves revalued, facility sharing and financing restructured.
 This was endured but with continuing pressure on cash flow and expense what more can be done?

-The next wave of savings will not be so obvious or easy to realize and more importantly, captured without leaving the business able to react to an upturn when it comes.
-If the past is an indicator of at least the recent future – these come quickly.
+The next wave of savings will not be so obvious or easy to realize or more importantly, captured without leaving the business able to react to an upturn when it finally comes.
+If the past is any indicator the future comes quickly.

 - The HR Dept – You Still Have One?
 Everything that you need to do can be outsourced for less.
 Valuable as they may be in times of rapid expansion HR practitioners are expensive, particularly when they are looking for things to do and in a downturn once you have scaled back there isn’t much.
 Unless HR is at the strategic table think about paying for help as you need it.

 - Compensation – Stay informed.
 You are not planning for and employees do not expect a compensation increase in 2014.
 That doesn’t mean that you can forget what’s happening at those companies that covet the key skills in your company.
 2014 is forecast to be another year of low inflation across all industries but not across all skills – what’s happening with the ones that you especially need.
 Hot spots emerge quickly and while the war for mining talent is in a cease fire, that will change quickly.

 - Pay at Risk – That Means What it Says.
 If you still refer to the annual incentive as “a bonus” it’s time to change.
 You may have suspended the incentive in 2013 but that cannot go on forever.
 To get a larger return on your investment in pay ask for more in exchange.
 Introduce precise goals with clear metrics and timelines and minimum thresholds that drive the business where it needs to go.